volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

 29th October

+-
-- add 3 custom preset (you have to change values via ssh in /data/configuration/miscellanea/volsimpleequal/config.json
+- add 3 custom preset in webUI !
 10th October

 - small timer adjustement for alsaloop bridge to avoid the 'no sound' problem at start time